SteMIDIfactory/P-DOR/README.md

 ## Output
 1) Summary of resistance and virulence detected.

-2) Core-SNPs alignment
+2) Core-SNP alignment

-3) Core‐SNPs histogram distribution between genome pairs.
-The dashed bar is set according to the threshold indicating the epidemiological clusters.
+3) Core‐SNP distribution between genome pairs.
+The dashed bar corresponds to the threshold set in input.

-Epidemiological clusters are assessed on the basis of the topology of the phylogeny and of coreSNP distances using a threshold value, which can be set according to the literature or to the SNP-distance distribution in the dataset (inflection point).
+Epidemiological clusters are assessed on the basis of the topology of the phylogeny and of coreSNP distances using a threshold value, which can be set according to the literature or to the SNP-distance distribution in the dataset.
+Core-SNP distances in bacterial pathogens are known to follow a distribution with multiple peaks.
+The peak at the lowest SNP number corresponds with the distances within the same epidemic cluster (David et al. 2019).
+Hence, you should aim to set your SNP threshold value at the inflection point following the first peak.

+Here is the Core-SNP distribution after setting the threshold at 15 and running P-DOR for the first time on the dataset.

 ![alt text](https://github.com/SteMIDIfactory/P-DOR/blob/master/output/SNP_histogram_first_run.png)

-In this case the threshold was set to 15 SNPs, which is slightly less than the actual inflection point.
+In this case the threshold is slightly lower than the actual inflection point.

-Here, the threshold can be adjusted after the preliminary run of the pipeline according to the inflection point that is around 25 SNPs, a more indicated threshold to be set in the analysis.
+After the preliminary run, P-DOR should be run again using a different threshold value, estimated according to the inflection point.
+In this case, it is around 25 SNPs.

-Once the adjusted threshold is estimated, P-DOR can be run again to obtain a better assessment of the epidemiological clusters.
+Here is the Core-SNP distribution histogram, after P-DOR is run the second time

 ![alt text](https://github.com/SteMIDIfactory/P-DOR/blob/master/output/SNP_histogram_adjusted.png)

-4) Heatmap and graph network representing the core-SNPs distances between the query genomes (AD) vs all pairs of genomes (AD+SD)
+4) Heatmap and graph network representing the core-SNP distances between the query genomes (AD) vs all pairs of genomes (AD+SD)

 ![alt text](https://github.com/SteMIDIfactory/P-DOR/blob/master/output/SNP_heatmap_query_vs_all.svg)